canbula/PythonProgramming/README.md

 and send a pull request to the original repository.

 # Microsoft Teams
 All announcements of this course will be done via Microsoft Teams.
-Join the group with the invite code: gkdtw9f
+Join the group with the invite code: khfjfwr

 # Additional Resources
 - [Python Documentation](https://docs.python.org/3/)